Yoon Ahn: Ambush

-Ambush, before officially debuting in 2008, gained initial international attention from the famous AMBUSH "POW!" pendant.
+Ambush, before officially debuting in 2012, gained initial international attention from the famous Ambush "Pow!" pendant.
 Ambush became an immediate success soon after its official launch.
-The brand is known for its avant-garde designs that are inspired by pop art and Tokyo street fashion.
 Jewelry designs often include heavy and bold motifs as seen in the brand's collection of gold chainmail accessories and line of earrings re-inspired from everyday objects.
-Only a year after its initial launch, Ahn's Ambush quickly garnered collaboration partnerships with major brands such as BAPE (A Bathing Ape) and later with Reebok.

-After launching in 2008, Ambush collaborated with BAPE in creating the Kaiju "Strange Beast" Collection.
-The collection featured a line of clothing, accessories, and footwear that featured Japanese-inspired designs of the classic BAPE half-shark, half-alligator prints along with Ahn and Verbal's experimental fashion influences.
+A year after its initial launch, Ahn's Ambush began partnering with brands such as A Bathing Ape and later with Reebok.
+After launching in 2008, Ambush collaborated with A Bathing Ape in creating the Kaiju "Strange Beast" Collection.
+The collection featured a line of clothing, accessories, and footwear that featured Japanese-inspired designs of the classic A Bathing Ape half-shark, half-alligator prints along with Ahn and Verbal's experimental fashion influences.
 As creative director, Ahn often designs new pieces to fit within Ambush seasonal themes, as seen in their "Nomad" collection.
 Starting in 2012, Ambush collaborated with international brand Reebok where the brand released two special designs of the classic Reebok Pump Fury HLS sneakers.
 While the brand initially started as a couture jewelry line, Ambush expanded its couture offerings to encompass unisex high-fashion streetwear that complemented the line's jewelry in 2015.
-In that same year, the brand premiered its Autumn/Winter 2015 collection internationally for the first time in Hong Kong and Paris.
+In that same year, the brand premiered its autumn/winter 2015 collection internationally for the first time in Hong Kong and Paris.
 In 2015, Ahn and Verbal simultaneously debuted on the Business of Fashion's list for the Top 500 People Influencing the Fashion Industry for 4 more years following their initial ranking in 2015.
 In the following year, Ambush debuted its first flagship store in Tokyo.
 In 2017, Ambush was one of the final top 8 contestants in the competition for the LVMH Prize.
 In 2018, Ambush made a runway debut at Amazon Fashion Week Tokyo.

-Ambush holds a history of collaborations with major brands such as Louis Vuitton, Off-White, Gentle Monster, BVLGARI, Sacai, and Converse.
-Some of the most recent collaborations in 2020 were BVLGARI SERPENTI THROUGH THE EYES OF AMBUSH (2020) and AMBUSH x Converse Chuck 70.
+Ambush holds a history of collaborations with major brands such as Louis Vuitton, Off-White, Gentle Monster, Bulgari, Sacai, and Converse.
+Some of the most recent collaborations in 2020 were Bulgari Serpenti Through the Eyes of Ambush (2020) and Ambush x Converse Chuck 70.

-Dior Homme
+Dior Men (2018-2022)

-Ahn was appointed as the Dior Homme jewelry designer in 2018 by previous Dior creative director Kim Jones.
+Ahn was appointed as the Dior Men jewelry director in 2018 by previous Dior creative director Kim Jones.
 Her initial jewelry design showcases for Dior were at the pre-Fall show in 2018 and the Spring/Summer 2019 show.
 When speaking about the themes of the pre-Fall show premiering in Tokyo, Ahn stated "It will be very Japanese, but very Dior and very futuristic."
-At the SS19 Dior Homme show in Paris, Ahn walked the Dior x Kaws-inspired runway with Jones where they both made their Dior debuts.
+At the SS19 Dior Men show in Paris, Ahn walked the Dior x Kaws-inspired runway with Jones where they both made their Dior debuts.